 you would do it like this:

-view = new JButton( messages.getString("ViewButton")).
+view = new JButton(

-is the key in the
+In this example, ViewButton is the key in the

-file with a corresponding
+MessagesBundle_en_US.properties file with a corresponding

-value of View Customer Information
+value of View Customer Information.

 This approach makes it easy to localize application text to the